 This pocket-packed shoulder bag somehow manages to squeeze in both an 11-inch laptop and a tablet, as well as camera gear, while the padded kit compartment flat-packs when empty.
 Inside, three snap-shut pouches spring open to grip a compact mirrorless camera or DSLR (though it's best for smaller entry-level models).
 It’s probably not rugged enough for landscape photographers, but it does well around the city – and it makes for a great carry-on bag for flights.
 It's even got a pass-through for a telescopic handle, so it can piggy-back on rolling luggage at airports.

 Easy on the eye and with masses of space on the inside, this rucksack/sling hybrid provides a home for a DSLR, 3-4 lenses, a 13.3-inch laptop and a tripod around the front, together with extra space for smaller essentials.
 You can access your kit from left or right sides, and bright yellow padding is generous throughout, with a special scratch and water-resistant base to keep everything safe from harm.
-The laptop compartment might be a bit small for some, and you can get a bit sweaty as the back isn’t as cleverly contoured as the Lowepro Photo Active.
+The laptop compartment might be a bit small for some, and you can get a bit sweaty as the back isn’t as cleverly contoured as the Lowepro Photo Active (see above).
 Then again, this one is currently less than half the price, making it a real bargain.